FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: The Need for Nestedness

 \subsection{Nested Learning}

 To address the prior issues, we propose Nested Subspace Learning (NSL).
-The key intuition is to design the training objective so that the resulting parameters naturally inherit the prefix structure of the Pareto front.
-We refer to this as Nested Subspace Learning (NSL) with the objective Unlike ASL, NSL optimizes exactly one submodel for each rank $r \in [k]$ and enforces sub-objective compatibility by construction.
+The key intuition is to design the training objective so that the resulting parameters naturally inherit the prefix structure of the Pareto front, leading to:

+Unlike ASL, NSL optimizes exactly one submodel for each rank $r \in [k]$ and enforces sub-objective compatibility by construction.
 Since each sub-objective $r$ targets the $r$-rank approximation $A_r$, the nested structure ensures that the additional $(r+1)$-th column only needs to learn the residual $A_{r+1} - A_r$.
-Consequently, NSL recovers the Pareto front. \begin{theorem}[NSL preserves nested minimizers] Let $(U,V) \in \mathcal{M}_{\text{NSL}}$, then $ \forall\ r \in [k]: \mathcal{E}(U,V,r) = 0. $ \end{theorem} Simulations in \cref{fig:lin_models:nsl} align with the theory: nested training successfully recovers the Pareto Front $\{A_r\}_{r=1}^{k}$.
+Consequently, NSL recovers the Pareto front. \begin{theorem}[NSL preserves nested minimizers] Let $(U,V)$ a minimizer of \eqref{eq:nsl}, then $ \forall\ r \in [k]: \mathcal{E}(U,V,r) = 0. $ \end{theorem} Simulations in \cref{fig:lin_models:nsl} align with the theory: nested training successfully recovers the Pareto Front $\{A_r\}_{r=1}^{k}$.